UCSD-E4E/baboon-mmb/README.md

 # Baboon MMB

 ## Overview
-This repository contains the MATLAB implementation of the Motion Modeling Baseline" (MMB) described in the paper "etecting and Tracking Small and Dense Moving Objects in Satellite Videos: A Benchmark" by Qian Yin et al.
+This repository contains the MATLAB implementation of the Motion Modeling Baseline" (MMB) described in the paper "Detecting and Tracking Small and Dense Moving Objects in Satellite Videos: A Benchmark" by Qian Yin et al.

 Please note that this is not the original implementation by the authors, as their code was not publicly available.